Five (1951 film): Plot

 The next day, Charles helps Michael with his construction project.
-Michael sees Roseanne bringing food to the injured Eric and remarks that he thinks Eric is exaggerating his condition and that Roseanne should not be running about for him.
-Eric proves to be divisive and quickly sows discord among the group.
-He theorizes that they are somehow immune to the radiation and wants to find and gather together other survivors.
-Michael, however, is sceptical and warns that radiation will be the most concentrated in the cities Eric wants to search.
+Michael sees Roseanne bringing food to Eric and remarks that he believes that Eric is exaggerating his condition and that Roseanne should not be catering to his whims.
+Eric sows discord among the group and theorizes that they are immune to the radiation, and he wants to find other survivors.
+Michael is skeptical and warns that radiation will be most concentrated in the cities that Eric wants to search.

-The newcomer later reveals himself as a racist; he can barely stand living with Charles.
-When Charles objects, he and Eric fight, stopping only when Roseanne goes into labor; she gives birth to a boy, delivered by Michael.
-Afterwards, while the others work to make a better life, Eric goes off by himself.
-Maliciously, he drives their jeep through the group's cultivated field, destroying part of their crops.
+Eric reveals himself as a racist who cannot tolerate living with Charles, who is black.
+Charles and Eric fight, stopping only when Roseanne begins labor and gives birth to a boy, delivered by Michael.
+While the others work to make a better life, Eric wanders away alone and drives their jeep through the group's cultivated field, destroying some crops.
 Michael orders Eric to leave, but Eric produces a pistol and announces that he will leave only when he is ready.

-Later one night, Eric tells Roseanne that he is going to the city (Oak Ridge).
-Wanting to discover her husband's fate, Roseanne agrees to go with him, as he had hoped; he insists that she not tell Michael.
-After stealing supplies, Eric is stopped by a suspicious Charles; in the ensuing struggle, he stabs Charles in the back, killing him.
+Late one night, Eric tells Roseanne that he is going to the city of Oak Ridge.
+Hoping to discover her husband's fate, Roseanne agrees to accompany Eric as he had hoped, but he insists that she not tell Michael.
+After stealing supplies, Eric is stopped by Charles, and in the ensuing struggle, Eric stabs Charles in the back, killing him.

-Once they reach the city, Eric begins looting, while Roseanne goes to her husband's office and then to a nearby hospital's waiting room; there she discovers her husband's remains.
-She wants to return to Michael, but Eric refuses to let her go.
-When they struggle, his shirt is torn open, revealing signs of advanced radiation poisoning.
+When they reach the city, Eric begins looting, while Roseanne finds her husband's office and then a nearby hospital's waiting room, where she discovers her husband's remains.
+She wants to return to Michael, but Eric refuses to free her.
+When they struggle, Eric's shirt is torn open, revealing signs of advanced radiation poisoning.
 In despair, he runs away.